cybergarage/round-cc/doc/round_rpc_spec.md

 dest = [ "?" | "*" | SHA256-HASH ]
 ```

-The node which is received the message is selected when the dest field is null.
-A random node is selected in the cluster when the dest field is "?".
+A random node is selected in the cluster if the dest field is "?".
 All node are selected in the cluster when the dest field is "\*".

+If the dest field is null, the node which is received the message is selected.

 #### Request object